 Gastric Plication is a new weight loss surgery in the United States

 ...for insurance coverage in the United States.
 As usual, Dr. Simpson is at the inception of the latest bariatric surgical science well before any other surgeon in Arizona.
 As with Lap-band surgery which he pioneered in Arizona, he has more experience with Gastric Plication than any other surgeon in the area.
-The group that Dr. Simpson works with reports a 65% one year excess body weight loss with Gastric Plication surgery (same amount as seen with gastric bypass and more than Lap Band).
-This group's complication rate was very low with the most common complaint being nausea and vomiting the first week after surgery (in less than 3 percent of patients studied and as the technique evolved that number decreased).
+The group that Dr. Simpson works with reports a 65% one year excess body weight loss with Gastric Plication surgery (same amount as seen with RNY bypass and more than Lap Band).
+This group's complication rate was very low with the most common complaint being nausea and vomiting the first week after the operation (in less than 3 percent of patients studied and as the technique evolved that number decreased).
 Dr. Simpson's work in this research assures he knows and applies the latest surgical technology when performing Gastric Plication surgery.
-Keep in mind that this surgery has been performed worldwide for over a decade.
+Keep in mind that this procedure has been performed worldwide for over a decade.

 Gastric Plication (Imbrication) resembles Gastric Sleeve surgery